etaler/Etaler/docs/OpenCLBackend.md

 Currently the backend only requires and uses the features provided by OpenCL 1.2.
 But OpenCL 2.0 support is planned.

 ## Program caching
 The OpenCL backend caches programs automatoically.
 If a program `cast` already exists in the kernel manager.
 Asking it to compile another version of `cast` does nothing.
-Set the `force_override` flag to force a compilation override.
+Set the `force_override` flag to force a compilation and override.

 ## Using Local Memory
 Due to how HTM work - being very memory bangwidth hungry and the input SDR is relativelly small.
 The OpenCL backend tries to stores data in the GPU's local(on-chip) memory so more bandwidth can be used for fetching synapse.